willashley23/Flex-Project-2016/docs/README.md

 iPict is a mobile multiplayer game built for iMessage using Swift.
 The game will render a card in iMessage consisting of four images that can be described by one word.
 Each player in the conversation will have a set number of guesses and will submit their guesses within iMessage.

+Each game consists of 10 pictures for each person in the conversation.
+Each player gets a total of three guesses for each image.

 ## MVP

 The game will, by Sepember 26th, at a minimum, satisfy the following criteria: